raspberrypi/cmprovision/README.md

-# CM4 provisioning system #
+# CM provisioning system #

-Web application to mass program Compute Module 4 devices.
+Web application that can be run on a Pi 4 to mass program Compute Module devices.

-## Usage ##
+## Using the CM provisioning system to provision CM4 modules ##

 Using the web application as an end user.

 Make sure eth0 connects to an Ethernet switch that only has the CMIO 4 boards connected. **Do NOT connect eth0 to your office/public network, or it may provision other Pi devices in your network as well.** You can use the wifi interface to connect to your local network.

-1. Start with a fresh Raspberry Pi OS (Lite) installation.
+1. Start with a fresh 64-bit Raspberry Pi OS (Lite) installation.
 For simplicity, use Raspberry Pi Imager and the advanced settings menu (Ctrl-Shift-X) to set the password, hostname and wifi.

-    **NOTE:** If you intend to write images larger than 2 GB, you need to install the **64-bit** edition of Raspberry Pi OS, available at https://downloads.raspberrypi.org/raspios_lite_arm64/images/.
+    **NOTE:** If you intend to write images larger than 2 GB, you MUST install the **64-bit** edition of Raspberry Pi OS (Lite), which is available in Imager under the category "Raspberry Pi OS (other)" -> "Raspberry Pi OS Lite (64-bit)"

 1. Configure eth0 to have a static IP of 172.20.0.1 inside a /16 subnet (netmask 255.255.0.0):

     ```